Government troops, rebels exchange fire in eastern Ukraine

 Ukrainian President Volodymyr Zelenskiy denounced the attack as a “cynical provocation.”

-The separatist authorities in the Luhansk region, however, blamed Ukraine for starting the fighting.
-They claimed that the fighting erupted when a group of Ukrainian soldiers tried to make an incursion into rebel-held territory but got into a minefield.
+Separatist authorities in the Luhansk region, however, blamed Ukraine for starting the fighting.
+They claimed the fighting erupted when a group of Ukrainian soldiers tried to make an incursion into rebel-held territory near the village of Holubovske, but got into a minefield.

+The chief of the General Staff of Ukraine’s armed forces, Colonel-General Ruslan Khomchak, said one Ukrainian soldier was killed and another five were wounded in combat.
+He said four separatists were killed and six others were wounded.

 The separatists said two Ukrainian troops were killed and three others were wounded and the Ukrainian forces launched an artillery barrage to cover their evacuation.

-They said that Ukrainian shelling damaged civilian infrastructure in the villages of Kirovsk and Donetskiy.
+They said a civilian resident in Holubovske was wounded by the Ukrainian shelling that also damaged civilian infrastructure in the villages of Kirovsk and Donetskiy.

+Ambassador Halit Cevik, chief monitor for the Organization for Security and Cooperation’s monitoring mission in Ukraine, told the Security Council that earlier Tuesday the mission recorded “a very serious incident in the western part of the Luhansk region,” with “a spike in the number of cease-fire violations, including over 2,500 explosions.”

+He said the mission is further analyzing the information but noted that weapons that were supposed to be withdrawn under the Minsk agreements were used during the incident.

 The exchange of gunfire marks the latest spike in hostilities in the separatist conflict in eastern Ukraine that has killed over 14,000 people since 2014.

+U.N. political chief Rosemary DiCarlo told the Security Council that the U.N. human rights office recorded 167 civilian casualties —27 killed and 140 injured — in 2019, a 40 percent decrease from 2018.

-A 2015 peace deal brokered by France and Germany helped reduce the scope of fighting, but sporadic clashes have continued and efforts to negotiate a political settlement have stalled.
+The 2015 Minsk peace deal brokered by France and Germany helped reduce the scope of fighting, but sporadic clashes have continued and efforts to negotiate a political settlement have stalled.

 Zelenskiy said on Facebook that Tuesday’s outbreak of hostilities was an attempt to derail efforts to end the conflict and said he would call a meeting of his Security Council to discuss the situation.